 For more than four years I served as the Deputy Director of College Access and Success Initiatives with the Center for School and Community Services at Academy for Educational Development (AED – now FHI 360) in Washington, DC and New York City.
 I previously served as Assistant Director of the New Voices Fellowship Program at AED, a program for emerging leaders in the social justice field.

 I have a Ph.D. in History from Carnegie Mellon University, and a B.A. and M.A. in History from the University of Pittsburgh.
-I live in Silver Spring, Maryland with my wife and my ten-year old son.
+I live in Silver Spring, Maryland with my wife and my eleven-year old son.

 - what it actually takes to successfully navigate K-12 education as a young and poor Black male, as well as the costs in doing so;